Kong/go-pluginserver/README.md

 DEPRECATED
 ---

-**NOTE**: the external go-pluginserver is deprecated, as of Kong 2.8.0, in favor of the new embedded server style.
-While existing usage of the old style will still be supported in Kong 2.8.0, users are encouraged to upgrade, as it will be removed in Kong 3.0.0.
+**NOTE**: the external go-pluginserver is deprecated, and no longer maintained.
+For Kong 2.8.0, while existing usage of the old style will still be supported, users are encouraged to upgrade to the new embedded server style.
+And it will be no longer supported since Kong 3.0.0.
 Check out [the Docs](https://docs.konghq.com/gateway/latest/reference/external-plugins/#updating-from-legacy-to-embedded-server-style) for upgrade steps.

 Pluginserver
 --